What is a Bunion?

 Your physiotherapist will use various treatment tools to reduce your pain and inflammation.

 These include ice, electrotherapy, acupuncture, de-loading taping techniques, soft tissue massage and orthotics to off-load the bunion.

 PHASE II – Restoring Normal ROM & Posture

-As your pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal toe and foot joint range of motion and muscle length.
+As your pain and inflammation settle, your physiotherapist will focus on restoring your standard toe and foot joint range of motion and muscle length.

 Treatment may include joint mobilisation and alignment techniques, massage, muscle and joint stretches, taping, a bunion splint or orthotic.

 Your physiotherapist is experienced in the techniques that will work best for you.

 PHASE III – Restore Normal Muscle Control & Strength

 Your foot posture muscles are vital to correct the biomechanics causing your bunion to deteriorate.
 Your physiotherapist will assess your foot posture muscles and prescribe the best exercises specific to your needs.